USS Situla: South Pacific

 The cargo ship sailed for the Marshall Islands on 21 March and operated from Majuro until 11 May.
 She returned to Pearl Harbor from 22 May to 19 June and then sailed for Eniwetok, via Kwajalein, to deliver cargo.
 From 26 September to 21 November, Situla plied between Eniwetok, Kwajalein, Saipan, and Guam.
 Following yard availability at Pearl Harbor from 21 November to 10 December 1944, the AK returned to her island resupply duty until sailing for Portland, Oregon, on 5 April 1945 for drydocking and overhaul.

 On 30 May, Situla stood out of Portland with a load of army cargo for Guam.
 She was diverted to Saipan and loaded Army Air Force belly tanks destined for Ie Shima, Okinawa Gunto.
 The ship arrived at Ie Shima on 10 August and was anchored there when the war ended.
 She remained there until 7 October when she sailed for Yokohama, Japan, arriving on 12 October.
 On the 30 October, Situla sailed for San Francisco, via Saipan, with all available passenger space filled by Army and Navy discharges.

 Post-war decommissioning

 Situla remained on the west coast from 29 November 1945 until 23 April 1946 when she was ordered back to Pearl Harbor for photographic services and layup.
 She was decommissioned at the Naval Shipyard there on 23 April 1946.
 The cargo ship returned to San Francisco on 28 November 1947 for disposal.
 She was stripped and turned over to the Maritime Commission at Suisun Bay on 30 December 1947.
 Situla was struck from the Navy list on 22 January 1948.
-She was sold for scrapping, 14 March 1961 (PC-X-599) for $62,139.89 to Union Minerals & Alloys Corp anddismantled by Learner Corp.
+She was sold for scrapping, 14 March 1961 (PC-X-599) for $62,139.89 to Union Minerals & Alloys Corp and dismantled by Learner Corp.
 Oakland, CA., completed 28 September 1961.

 Her crew members were eligible for the following medals: